Martin Ferguson Smith: Research

-Smith has published his work on Diogenes’ inscription in five books and about 80 articles.
-The latest book and the series of articles in the journal Epigraphica Anatolica (2007–2012, 2016, 2018), in which the numerous and important discoveries made since 2007 are presented, were co-authored with Jürgen Hammerstaedt.
+Smith has published his work on Diogenes’ inscription in six books and nearly ninety articles.
+His latest book, Urbi et Orbi, containing a translation, with introduction and notes, was published in 2026.
+The book published in 2014 and nine articles in the journal Epigraphica Anatolica (2007–2012, 2016, 2018, 2022) were co-authored with Jürgen Hammerstaedt.

 A documentary film, A Gigantic Jigsaw Puzzle: The Epicurean Inscription of Diogenes of Oinanda, directed by Nazim Güveloğlu was released in 2015.

 Since 2010, Smith, while continuing his involvement with classical studies and especially Diogenes of Oinoanda, has also written on modern cultural figures and social reformers.
 These include the writers Rose Macaulay, Virginia Woolf, Dorothy L. Sayers, and Katharine Tynan; the artists Roger Fry, Helen Coombe, and Tristram Hillier; the art critic Clive Bell; Mary Louisa Gordon, first female Inspector of Prisons in England and Wales and ardent supporter of the suffragettes; the trade unionist and judicial reformer Madeleine Symons, and Richard Williams Reynolds, schoolteacher of J. R. R. Tolkien, revealing Reynolds to be the unacknowledged son of a Confederate commander from Arkansas in the American Civil War.

-Smith’s most recent "modern" books are In and out of Bloomsbury: Biographical Essays on Twentieth-Century Writers and Artists. and The Artist Helen Coombe (1864-1937): The Tragedy of Roger Fry’s Wife.
+Smith’s most recent "modern" books are In and out of Bloomsbury: Biographical Essays on Twentieth-Century Writers and Artists., The Artist Helen Coombe (1864-1937): The Tragedy of Roger Fry’s Wife. and the autobiographical Martin the Epicurean.